jimbrend/jimbrend/README.md

 I also liked Notepad++ on Windows XP, and I learned to Code cash registers in Visual Basic in high school, because I had a good teacher, who simply gave me one textbook, I did the rest, and I always tried to focus, but watch out for those darn CD-ROM drives, I guess they make a nice cup holder, lol)?

-Funny jokes to use while gaming, but a little facetious to watch out for: Alt-F4 is a little funny though among friends..
-(You know what Italy is shaped like?
-A boot).
-Funny joke I think.

-Another joke to end the readme with I just thought of, another fun acronym one of my best friends in high school made up (he studies for many years to become a clinical pharmacist): BBQROFLWTFCOPTER, The reference reminds me of Family Guy's Rock Lobster meets sort of a Beam Rifle in Halo 2 (We were probably playing Halo 2 at the time) it's kind of a reference.

-One more joke:

-The world just keeps going 'round and 'round, but some things rise to the canopy of the Amazonian ecosystem.

-Also, learned jgrasp, and taught myself how to use FileZilla and attempted to understand responsive web design myself (the textbook mentioned above was also Algebra had two great math teachers), buh bye!